mcombeau/ft_transcendance/notes.md

   - all libraries are in latest stable version
   - remove unused libraries/modules + fix dependancy issues on frontend backend container creation?
   - Fix offline/online AGAIN
+  - Backend: Remove errors from back to not scare correctors
+  - Frontend console logs: Remove errors from back to not scare correctors

 - Project validation